unsw-cse-comp99-3900/COMP9900-W10A-Bread/README.md

 - numpy
 - pydantic
 - PyQt5
-- PyQtChart&gt;
+- PyQtChart

-  pyttsx3
+- pyttsx3

-  requests
+- requests

-  spacy
+- spacy

-  textstat
+- textstat

-  tiktoken
+- tiktoken

 ## Contact

-For any questions or support, please post to the issues or discussions page on github project page.
+For any questions or support, please post to the issues or discussions page on github project page, or join our Discord server: <https://discord.gg/xkkGaRFXNX>